yodertv/Reminders/readme.txt

 - Merged with original 2.2 which added full editing mode in the history.

 // Work in this release
+- Fixed update of existing todos in history list

 // Known bugs next Bug#16
+(Bug#16) Marking a task done in a historical list fails to communicate w/ the server.
 (Bug#12) connection to the DB doesn't have a fail check and crashes the server when things aren't right.
 (Bug#9) New route version doesn't route reloading.
 History and list pages fail.
 Adds list to (Bug#7) (Bug#7) With new angular and locationProvider fails to reload history page.
 Not solved by redirect to history.html.